Extreme fire danger is forecast for large parts of Victoria on Thursday 26 December (Boxing Day). Leaving early is always the safest option.

 • system-wide impacts from reduced acute service usage which will be reinvested in future EIIF initiatives and improved outcomes for Victorians.

-The Framework paper discusses the origins of EIIF, the importance of measuring impact through outcomes and avoided costs, and how Government is continuing to grow EIIF’s effectiveness and re-balance the system toward more early intervention over time.
+The Framework paper discusses the origins of the EIIF, the importance of measuring impact through outcomes and avoided costs, and how Government is continuing to grow the EIIF’s effectiveness and re-balance the system toward more early intervention over time.

-DTF addressed the seventh OECD World Forum on Well-being on Monday 5 November 2024, and shared lessons gained from embedding EIIF into budget decision-making.
-The slides and a toolkit unpacking the key elements of EIIF is below.
+DTF addressed the seventh OECD World Forum on Well-being on Monday 5 November 2024, and shared lessons gained from embedding the EIIF into budget decision-making.
+The slides and a toolkit unpacking the key elements of the EIIF is below.

 EIIF Cultural Safety Framework